rachelmikulecky/Recipes/Pumpkin Chili.md

 ## Directions
 1. In a large pot, heat oil over medium heat.
 Add onion and cook, stirring often, until softened.
 Move the onions to the edge of the pot, add a bit more oil, then add garlic and cook till fragrant.
 2. Add ground beef, salt, and all the spices.
 Cook for 10 minutes, breaking up beef into small pieces until fully cooked.
-3. Add pumpkin, chocolate, crushed tomatoes, and tomato juice.
+3. Add pumpkin, chocolate, crushed tomatoes, habenero, and tomato juice.
 Stir and reduce heat to low.
 Simmer for 90 minutes, stirring occasionally.
 4. Add pinto beans, simmer for 15 more minutes.
 5. Add water (or stock) to thin if desired.
 6. Serve with avocado, sour cream, and fresh cilantro.